Ferdinandeum

 Worth knowing

-After the turbulent period of the French Revolution and the subsequent Napoleonic Wars (1792 - 1815), the bourgeoisie gradually gained greater economic and social importance.
-Under State Chancellor Clemens Metternich, a harsh wind blew in politics with strict censorship and a police state.
-At the same time, science and culture flourished in the private sphere.
-Associations of all kinds were in vogue in the Biedermeier period, including in Innsbruck.
-The founding of the Association of the Tyrolean National Museum dates back to this time.
-Members of the aristocracy and the new bourgeois elite met here to pursue leisure activities and interests together, which was unthinkable for a long time.
-Around 400 Innsbruck citizens joined together to collect donations.
-If you look at the membership lists of the 19th century, you will find the high aristocracy such as the Prince-Bishop of Salzburg alongside the founder of Innsbruck's first department stores', Dominikus Zambra.
-The purpose of the museum was to promote education in science and art.
-A public appeal was issued in 1823
+After the turbulent period of the French Revolution and the subsequent Napoleonic Wars (1792–1815), the bourgeoisie gradually gained greater economic and social significance.
+Under State Chancellor Clemens Metternich, politics was marked by harsh winds of strict censorship and a police state.
+At the same time, science and culture flourished in private life.
+Associations of all kinds were fashionable during the Biedermeier era, including in Innsbruck.
+The founding of the Tyrolean National Museum Association dates back to this time.
+Here, something previously unthinkable occurred: members of the aristocracy and the new bourgeois elites came together to pursue shared leisure activities and interests.
+Around 400 citizens of Innsbruck joined forces to collect donations.
+Looking at the membership lists of the 19th century, one finds high aristocracy such as the Prince-Bishop of Salzburg alongside Dominikus Zambra, founder of Innsbruck’s first department store.
+The museum’s purpose was to promote education in science and art.
+In 1823, a public appeal was issued:

-to the friends of patriotic art and science for the foundation of an association of the patriotic museum in Tyrol... whose education of the nation in general and in particular, however, in the awakening and revitalisation of the common interest for the common fatherland".
+“…to the friends of patriotic art and science for the founding of an association of the patriotic museum in Tyrol… whose aim is the education of the nation in general and in particular, awakening and enlivening the common interest for the common fatherland.”

 "The Ferdinandeum's book collection contains around 1,400 works relating to regional studies...
 It can be used by anyone...
 A visit to this institution certainly provides pleasure for locals and foreigners alike, and creates the conviction that there is no lack of sense and endeavour for art and science in Tyrol."